-A global system of networked knowledge may benefit those who are facile with networks – human, organizational and cyber – but the same system is further sidelining communities which are marginalized, have poor quality education and are losing their youngest, most facile members.
+A global system of knowledge is beneficial to those who have access to networks – human, organizational and cyber.
+The same system also sidelines communities that are marginalized, have poor quality education and are losing their youngest, most promising members.
 Increasing levels of poverty, unemployment, ill health and loss of working age populations create a cycle of deteriorating resilience and adaptation.

-Yet such communities are not without inherent strengths.
-They understand the impact of the global forces that are brought to their boundaries – climate change, disease, population shifts, social and economic dynamics.
-They have existing social, political and economic systems that have made some adaptations to modern challenges.
+Communities, however, have inherent strengths that are underutilized.
+They understand the local impact of global forces such as climate change, disease, population shifts, social and economic dynamics.
+They have existing social, political and economic systems that have adapted to modern challenges.
 They have young populations who are eager to learn and take advantage of new opportunities.
-A community-based learning system which takes advantage of the strengths, is aimed specifically at increasing resilience and is built around knowledge-economic incentives may be sustainable, and have positive returns to the global community.
+Our community-based learning system takes advantage of their strengths and is aimed specifically at increasing resilience.
+It is built around learning incentives that aim to increase sustainability, and have positive returns to the global community.